jdudgeon1993/jdudgeon1993/README.md

                         <span class="project-tag">IN DEVELOPMENT</span>
                     </div>
                     <p>
-                        **In Development.** Focused on building a solution that demonstrates **full-stack technical efficiency** and superior user workflow design.
+                        In development.
+Focused on building a solution that demonstrates full-stack technical efficiency and superior user workflow design.
                     </p>
                     <div class="project-links">
                         <a href="#" onclick="return false;">Link TBD</a>